 CXFS server-capable administration nodes must use some sort of system reset in order to prevent conflicts with CXFS I/O fencing methods.
 In an HA environment, the HA process must control the reset functionality for CXFS.
-You must use STONITH for system reset and specify the following fail policy in the CXFS configuration (set via the CXFS Manager interface or the cxfs_admin command):
+You must use STONITH for system reset and specify the following fail policy in the CXFS configuration: